Mitsubishi offers impressively long warranty coverage on new models.

 We researched and ranked the top aftermarket warranties, including CARCHEX, Endurance, autopom!, and CarShield.
 You can purchase a contract from one of these companies at any time during your ownership, even after the original Mitsubishi factory warranty has expired.
 As a reminder, if you buy a used Mitsubishi from a private owner rather than a certified pre-owned vehicle from a Mitsubishi dealer, only what is left of the 5-year/60,000-mile vehicle warranty transfers to you, not the 10-year/100,000-mile powertrain warranty.

-Our choice for “Best Overall,” CARCHEX, offers up to 10 years of coverage and protects high-mileage vehicles.
+Our choice for “Best Overall,” Endurance, offers up to 200,000 miles of coverage.
 With third-party contracts, you will have your choice of some 30,000 repair facilities nationwide, from a favorite local licensed shop to national chains and franchises.
 Depending on the provider and plan, you can usually choose from a wide range of deductibles, including a $0 option.

 You’ll also find that our top picks offer added benefits, including roadside assistance, trip interruption reimbursement, and towing and rental car allowances.
 Those “perks” become necessities if your car should have a mechanical breakdown more than 100 miles from home, paying for hotel and meals while you wait for a covered repair to be completed, for example.

 Contact any of our top picks below and get a free quote before you head to a Mitsubishi dealer:

 Frequently Asked Questions About Mitsubishi’s Warranty

 It’s understandable that when a car brand touts a long factory warranty like Mitsubishi’s, there can be some misunderstandings when owners discover those generous terms don’t necessarily cover every single part.

 Q: Is Mitsubishi’s warranty transferable?